-Do not tow a trailer when the temporary spare tire is being used.
+Do not tow a trailer when using a temporary spare tire.

 Your vehicle is classified as a light duty towing vehicle.
 The amount of weight that you can safely tow depends on the optional equipment on your vehicle.
 See the following chart.